BYR-App-Dev/LoadedListView/README.md

 By override a small piece of code can make this possible.
 The point is that _RenderSliverList_ only stores "usefull" items and this leads to the unprecise estimation of other "unuseful" items.
 Thus, considering every item as useful will make the estimation precise.

+__Please note that this modification may affect the performance of the rendering__

 ## Example

 an example based on official get-started example which will jump to bottom after every pull-up-to-refresh and jump to top after every pull-down-to-refresh.